Trump says Iran’s Mojtaba Khamenei not seen after strike – Latest on Middle East crisis

 Guterres warned that ongoing fighting poses direct risks to the safe operation of Ukraine’s nuclear sites, describing the situation as an “unconscionable game of nuclear roulette” that must cease immediately.

-Referring to United Nations monitoring, he said more than 15,000 civilians have been killed and over 41,000 injured since the start of the invasion, including approximately 3,200 children.
+Referring to United Nations monitoring, he said more than 15,000 civilians have been killed and more than 41,000 injured since the start of the invasion, including approximately 3,200 children.
 Millions have fled their homes, while over one-third of displaced children, an estimated 2.2 million, still require humanitarian support.

 He also welcomed ongoing prisoner exchanges and urged that detainees be treated humanely and released in accordance with international law, including the return of Ukrainian children transferred to Russia or occupied areas.